- I heard Lewiston-Auburn is the new name! What about...

 I am certain we cannot reach our potential if we don’t come together and pull together.
 We might languish even if we are united, but I am certain of our fate if the two cities continue as rivals.”

-Why haven't more cities combined?
+Why don't more cities merge or combine?

 How are Lewiston and Auburn similar to and different from the two cities that combined into Princeton, NJ?

 The person who led Princeton’s merger effort, Anton Lahnston, now resides in Maine and has been following the merger activities here.
 Here is how he responded to a Lewiston city councilor who asserted that the two efforts “could not be more different.”

 I disagree.
 I think there are some aspects of the Princeton consolidation that are quite informative for Lewiston and Auburn and that the LA consolidation challenges are not a “far cry” from consolidation in the Princetons.

 Like LA, redundancy, inefficiencies and related costs existed in the Princetons.
 Both the Princeton Borough and Township of Princeton had full time administrations, separate departments for police, public works, engineering, information technology/systems, as well as separate courts and different ordinances – just to name a few.
 At the same time however, the two municipalities in Princeton shared 13 services, including schools, recreation, and fire departments.
 And we found that even in the shared services in Princeton – like LA – there were competing agendas contributing significant costs and the loss of precious time by staff and elected officials as they attempted to provide the degree of service effectiveness residents expected.